 Those subject to the three-year, 10-year, or permanent unlawful presence bars to admission are generally not eligible to apply for a visa, admission, or adjustment of status to permanent residence unless they are eligible for a waiver of inadmissibility or another form of relief."

 The statutory provisions that created the penalties for "unlawful presence" are not new; they were added to the Immigration and Nationality Act by the Illegal Immigration Reform and Immigrant Responsibility Act of 1996 (IIRIRA).
 Under the August 2018 policy, however, USCIS changed the way it "counts" days of unlawful presence for F-1, F-2, M-1, M-2, J-1, and J-2 nonimmigrants.

 - Under prior policy, which had been in place for 20 years, the unlawful presence count began only after a formal finding of a status violation by a DHS officer in the course of a benefits application, or by an immigration judge in the course of removal proceedings.

 - Under the policy described in USCIS's August 2018 memo that is now enjoined, unlawful presence would have begun to accrue:

-- the day after a status violation, if the violation occured on or after August 9, 2018
+- the day after a status violation, if the violation occurred on or after August 9, 2018

 - on August 9, 2018, if the violation occurred prior to August 9, 2018